Robert McElroy (cardinal): Priesthood

-On April 12, 1980, McElroy was ordained to the priesthood by Archbishop John Raphael Quinn at St. Mary's Cathedral for the Archdiocese of San Francisco.
-McElroy was assigned to a pastoral position in St. Cecilia Parish in San Francisco, California.
+Once ordained in 1980, McElroy was assigned to a pastoral position in St. Cecilia Parish in San Francisco, California.
 From 1982 to 1985, McElroy served as secretary to Archbishop John Quinn.
 In 1983, McElroy was one of three priests who drafted a report for the archdiocesan Priests' Senate entitled "Ministry and Sexuality in the Archdiocese of San Francisco" that stated that "the homosexual orientation is not held to be a sinful condition" but called homosexual persons to "[live] out the demands of chastity within that orientation," endorsing a gradualist approach that "assists the person toward a progressive assimilation of the church's ethical values."

+In a 1989 PBS segment on the AIDS epidemic, McElroy expressed opposition to LGBT relationships.
+He criticized San Francisco's recognition of LGBT couples as domestic partnerships, arguing that it destabilized traditional family structures.
+He stated, 'It undermines the stability of the family.
+It is society saying "we don't care whether you live together, or whether you are married and raise a family within the context of marriage."'

 From 1989 to 1995, he was parochial vicar at Saint Pius Church in Redwood City, California.
 In 1995, Archbishop Quinn appointed McElroy to be vicar general of the archdiocese, an office he held under Archbishop Quinn and Cardinal William Levada until 1997.
 In 1996, McElroy was made an honorary prelate by Pope John Paul II.
 From 1997 to 2010, McElroy served as the pastor of St. Gregory Church in San Mateo, California.

-As a priest, McElroy authored The Search for an American Public Theology: The Contribution of John Courtney Murray (Paulist Press, 1989) and Morality and American Foreign Policy: The Role of Ethics in International Affairs (Princeton University Press, 1992).
-He has written four articles for America magazine.